Bitcoin-com/slp-wallet-sdk-ios/README.md

 ### Creating new wallet with/without mnemonic

+The wallet is working with only 1 address using the SLP recommanded path 44'/245'/0' + m/0/0.

 ```swift
 let wallet = SLPWallet("my mnemonic", network: .testnet) // .mainnet or .testnet
 // Or generate mnemonic + create wallet